Defilada: Reception

 In North Korea, the documentary, upon its release, was officially praised, as it contains only officially approved footage and materials.
 However, the documentary's real aim, widely recognized abroad, was to condemn the totalitarian regime, through shocking contrasts of official images, and documenting artificial behavior of the populace.
 The message is conveyed not through commentary, but through footage, montage and content selection.
-Following the official guidelines, Fidyk "winks" at the viewer, showing the falseness of the setting.
+While following the official guidelines, Fidyk "winks" at the viewer, showing the falseness of the setting.

 The film was accepted by the Polish censors, despite its critique of the totalitarianism.
 In Poland, which has been a much more liberalized socialist country since October 1956, it has been well received.
 With support from the Polish Ministry of Education it has been incorporated into some Polish educational curriculum, primarily in the Education about Society courses.
 It is used to illustrate concepts such as propaganda, newspeak, and the totalitarian state.
 Even more surprisingly, Fidyk also received official thanks from North Korea that year, during the Kraków festival, even as the documentary was gathering praise from various festivals for its anti-totalitarian message.
 Eventually, however, the real message of the documentary became transparent even to the North Korean regime, which resulted in Fidyk's classification as persona non grata in North Korea.

 The documentary received the Willy De Luca Prize for Documentaries in 1989 at the Prix Italia.
 It also received the Grand Prix at the International Film Festival in Leipzig, Golden Ducate in International Film Festival in Mannheim, Srebny Lajkonik (Ogólnopolski Festiwal Filmów Krótkometrażowych in Kraków) and Złoty Ekran (Nagroda Tygodnika "Ekran") in Poland, all in 1989.

 In 2008, Fidyk returned to this subject with another documentary on North Korea, Yodok Stories.